-1 CI SUII AI CUII GUCT Туре Policy Sexual Harassment Sexual harassment is prohibited and is an unlawful employment practice in violation of Title VII of the Civil Rights Act of 1964.
-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when: Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile, or offensive work environment Off duty actions may constitute sexual harassment Examples of sexual harassment: • Unwelcome sexual advances, propositions, sexual comments or suggestive or lewd remarks • Physical assaults or other physical conduct of a sexual nature, including unwanted hugs or touches • Sexual displays or publications anywhere in the workplace, including derogatory or pornographic posters, pictures or drawings Other prohibited harassment: • Any unwelcome verbal or physical conduct that belittles, shows hostility, or ridicules an individual because of race, color, gender, religion, national origin, disability, age or sexual orientation when such conduct is so severe or pervasive that it unreasonably interferes with an individual's work performance and creates an intimidating, hostile or offensive work environment Each official, department head, supervisor, and employee has the responsibility to maintain a work environment free of such harassment and to report or file a complaint as soon as possible.
-Officials and employees involved in a sexual harassment situation are required to cooperate in any investigation that occurs Employees who believe they have been sexually harassed should report their complaint immediately.
-Verbally inform one of these individuals: O Their Supervisor O The next level of management above their Supervi Arrest/Criminal Conviction Employees are required to report arrests, convictions and changes in the status of any criminal proceedings immediately to their supervisor and department head or elected official.
+Type Policy Sexual Harassment Sexual harassment is prohibited and is an unlawful employment practice in violation of Title VII of the Civil Rights Act of 1964.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when: Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment.
+Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile, or offensive work environment.
+Off duty actions may constitute sexual harassment.
+Examples of sexual harassment: Unwelcome sexual advances, propositions, sexual comments or suggestive or lewd remarks.
+Physical assaults or other physical conduct of a sexual nature, including unwanted hugs or touches.
+Sexual displays or publications anywhere in the workplace, including derogatory or pornographic posters, pictures or drawings.
+Other prohibited harassment: Any unwelcome verbal or physical conduct that belittles, shows hostility, or ridicules an individual because of race, color, gender, religion, national origin, disability, age or sexual orientation when such conduct is so severe or pervasive that it unreasonably interferes with an individual's work performance and creates an intimidating, hostile or offensive work environment.
+Each official, department head, supervisor, and employee has the responsibility to maintain a work environment free of such harassment and to report or file a complaint as soon as possible.
+Officials and employees involved in a sexual harassment situation are required to cooperate in any investigation that occurs.
+Employees who believe they have been sexually harassed should report their complaint immediately.
+Verbally inform one of these individuals: O Their Supervisor O The next level of management above their Su Arrest/Criminal Conviction Employees are required to report arrests, convictions and changes in the status of any criminal proceedings immediately to their supervisor and department head or elected official.
 Failure to notify the appropriate authority may result in immediate termination.
-Social Media While Williamson County encourages employees to enjoy and make good use of their off-duty time, certain activities may become a problem if their work is effected.
-Employees may use social media in any way they choose, as long as it does not produce adverse consequences.
-For this reason, employees are required to read and understand the social media policy which is accessible by visiting the policy center .